The best green spaces in

 Cambridge is an ancient city steeped in history and culture.
-Its University is world famous and has lots of colleges and stunning architecture.
-However, Cambridge also has a huge range of beautiful green outdoor space to enjoy.
-I’ve put together my top five green spaces in Cambridge – all of which are great spaces for photographing your family and children! photographer in Cambridge
+Its University is world-famous, it’s architecture stunning, and who doesn’t love to punt down the river Cam?
+However, there are a huge range of beautiful open green spaces in Cambridge for families to enjoy too.
+I’ve put together a round up of my favourites – all of which are great spaces for photographing your family and children! photographer in Cambridge

 1 – Wandlebury Country Park